ABV Calculator Alcohol Cost Calculator – Drink & Liquor Pricing Tool

 Does pour size affect profit?

 Yes, significantly.
 Even small over-pours of 0.25 oz can reduce profits by 15-20% over time.
-Consistent pour size control is critical for bar profitability.
+Consistent pour size control is critical for bar profitability and maintaining target liquor cost percentage.

 Can this calculator help with menu pricing?